laurentiustamate94/softbinator-2021/README.md

 This is the part where things get interested.
 Just a heads up that this section may cause anxiety, frustration and depression as most preview code does.

-If you want to follow the workshop and code section by section, I suggest switching to the (workshop branch)[https://github.com/laurentiustamate94/softbinator-2021/tree/workshop].
+If you want to follow the workshop and code section by section, I suggest switching to the [workshop branch](https://github.com/laurentiustamate94/softbinator-2021/tree/workshop).

 ## TLDR what we'll be actually doing
 1. One solution that serves Windows, macOS, Android, iOS and Web